yangao07/longcallD/README.md

 Currently, only SNVs and large indels are supported, no mosaic small indels will be called.
 Specifically, longcallD can sensitively identify mosaic mobile element insertions (MEIs).
 Providing the annotation sequence of common mobile elements, i.e., Alu/L1/SVA, using `-T` is highly recommanded, which is included [here](https://github.com/yangao07/longcallD/tree/main/anno).

+## Why use longcallD?

+* **Joint calling small and structural variants**: longcallD is the **only** long-read-alignment-based variant caller that can jointly call small variants (SNPs and small indels) and large structural variants (SVs) in a single run.
+* **Variant calling and phasing**: longcallD performs read phasing during variant calling, and outputs phased variants as well as phased long reads, without requiring a separate phasing step.
+* **Precise variant representation for SVs**: longcallD accurately calls SV sequence by performing haplotype-aware multiple sequence alignment and re-alignment, leading to precise variant representation in output VCF.
+* **Refined read alignment**: longcallD can output refined read alignment based on multiple sequence alignment within each haplotype, which is especially useful for low-complexity regions like homopolymers and tandem repeats.
+* **Optimized for both PacBio HiFi and Oxford Nanopore reads**: longcallD has separate optimized models for PacBio HiFi and Oxford Nanopore reads to achieve high accuracy on both platforms.
+* **Easy to use, lightweight, and fast**: longcallD is a single executable, easy to install and use.
+It is optimized for speed and memory usage, making it suitable for large-scale genomic studies.
+* **Mosaic variant calling**: longcallD (≥v0.0.5) can sensitively detect low-allele-fraction mosaic variants, including mosaic mobile element insertions (MEIs), from long-read data.

 ## Installation

 ### Pre-built executables (recommended)